 We do not get comprehensive reports from our distributors and resellers that identify our end-users.
 As a result, we do not know whether any end-user accounted for more than 10 percent of our total revenue during any of the periods reported in this Annual Report.
-However, revenues included sales to Starin Marketing, which represented approximately 16.3% of consolidated revenue during the year ended December 31, 2016 with no other end-user accounting for more that 10 percent.
+However, revenues included sales to Starin Marketing, which represented approximately 16.3% of consolidated revenue during the year ended December 31, 2016 with no other customer accounting for more than 10 percent.
 During the year ended December 31, 2015 sales to Starin Marketing and VSO Marketing represented approximately 14.2% and 10.4% of consolidated revenue, respectively.
-During the year ended December 31, 2014 sales to Starin Marketing represented approximately 16% of consolidated revenue with no other end-user accounting for more that 10 percent.
+During the year ended December 31, 2014 sales to Starin Marketing represented approximately 16.3% of consolidated revenue, respectively.
+During the year ended December 31, 2014 sales to Starin Marketing represented approximately 16% of consolidated revenue with no other customer accounting for more that 10 percent.

-As discussed above, distributors facilitate product sales to a large number of independent systems integrators, dealers, and value-added resellers, and subsequently to their end-users.
+As discussed above, distributors facilitate product sales to a large number of independent systems integrators, dealers, and valueadded resellers, and subsequently to their end-users.
 The loss of one or more distributors could reduce revenue and have a material adverse effect on our business and results of operations.
 Our shipped orders on which we had not recognized revenue were \$3.9 million and \$4.5 million as of December 31, 2016 and 2015, respectively.
 We had a backlog of unshipped orders of approximately \$0.6 million and \$0.2 million as of December 31, 2016 and 2015, respectively.